 Taken together, the Best-Case Finish (10%) and Worst-Case Finish (90%) give you an 80% confidence interval.
 That’s a fancy-pants way of saying that you’re 80% likely to get the work done somewhere between those two dates.

 Finish [98%] – 98% Finish

-This is the date you are 98% likely to finish this task or container (project, sub-folder or package).
+This is the date by which you are 98% likely to finish this task or container (project, sub-folder or package).
 Statistically speaking, this is the 98% latest possible finish date and it accounts for the inherent uncertainty in the project plan.

 Customizing Your Schedule

 Setting a delay on a plan item ensures that it won’t start before a specific date.
 It’s important to note that when the delay date arrives, your delayed item may not be scheduled to start that day if you still have higher priority work on your plate at that time.